Mississippi Highway 407: Route description

 The southernment segment of MS 407 begins at MS 12 west of McCool.
 The highway starts at a Y-intersection but soon curves to the east.
 The road passes a few homes before intersecting MS 411 and forming a concurrency towards town.
 The highway crosses Yockanookany River and enters the town limits of McCool.
 The two highways pass the town hall, a post office, a church, and houses before reaching the center of town where MS 411 breaks off to the south along Allen Street.
 MS 407 continues east, then curves to the northeast.
 After passing County Road 2026 (CR 2026) still within the town limits, state maintenance of MS 407 ends, the highway becomes unsigned, and the road continues northeast as Weir-McCool Road.
 Continuing through Attala County and then Choctaw County, MS 407 heads mainly through woodlands with some houses along the road.
 At an intersection with Weir-Panhandle Road, MS 407 travels north towards Weir.
 Upon entering Weir, the road makes a slight curve to the northeast and becomes known as South Ann Street as it passes through a residential neighborhood.
 In the center of Weir, MS 407 reaches the southern terminus of MS 413 at Front Street.
 At this point, state maintenance resumes however signage for MS 407 is not present here.
 After leaving town, the road name changes to Weir-Salem Road, but ends shortly thereafter at MS 12.
 At this intersection, signage for MS 407 is present.

 MS 407's northern segment begins in the town of French Camp at MS 413, about 660 ft west of the latter's intersection with the Natchez Trace Parkway.
 MS 407 heads west northwest (but signed as north) out of the town limits past a few homes and between a pair of high voltage electrical substations.
 After heading past woods, open fields, and houses, the road enters Montgomery County.
-The highway travles through a rural area, intersecting the unsigned MS 43 at its northern terminus in the county.
+The highway passes through a rural area, intersecting the unsigned MS 43 at its northern terminus in the county.
 It reaches the settlement of Poplar Creek where some houses are located along the highway.
 After curving more to the northwest, MS 407 crosses the Big Black River before making a sweeping curve towards the west.
 The road briefly enters the northeasternmost portion of Carroll County where it heads through an unnamed settlement centered about its intersection with CR 430.
 Curving to the north, MS 407 reenters Montgomery County heading past open fields before turning to the northwest and heading through forest land.
 The state highway enters the city of Winona, but in its far reaches where sparse housing and some open fields are found along the road.
 The road heads through a clearing where it crosses a small creek and heads past the edge of Winona-Montgomery County Airport.
 After crossing a railroad at-grade, MS 407 heads through a more defined residential neighborhood.
 Before ending, MS 407 gains a center turn lane and passes an elementary school before reaching a T-intersection with US 51.